 The Abbey-Principality of San Luigi, and specifically the Order of the Crown of Thorns which is one of the San Luigi Orders, is today the sole remaining Old Catholic organization that counted the Lord Patriarch Banks among its members.
 While the Abbey-Principality does not claim to be the legal successor of the Old Catholic Orthodox Church, as an ecclesiastically sovereign entity it is empowered to charter a dependent communion that can serve to commemorate that body and to act as a memorial to its aims and founder.
 This was therefore done in 2013 at the time when the Holy Star was presented to the Prince-Abbot of San Luigi, with the new communion designated The Old Catholic Orthodox Church (2013).

 Today, the OCOC (2013) functions as an inner, commemorative communion of the Abbey-Principality.
 As previously, the titular Lord Patriarch exercises a symbolic oecumenical role with regard to the unity of the smaller communions and of the Church more widely, and is committed to the pursuit of these aims through a life of prayer and contemplation.
-There is no provision for other clergy or lay membership, save for the appointment of a Co-adjutor to the Lord Patriarch, presently the Prince-Abbot.
+There is no provision for other clergy or lay membership.
 However, it was agreed that clergy of the Order of Antioch might use the subsidiary name The Old Catholic Orthodox Church in the furtherance of external missions.
 The special Feasts of the OCOC are observed, which are Zeebrugge Day (April 23), Anzac Day (April 25), Ireland’s Remembrance Day (August 22), Trafalgar Day (October 21), and Armistice Day (November 11).
-In addition, the OCOC commemorates the Lord Patriarch Banks on the anniversary of his passing to spirit, September 5.
+In addition, the OCOC commemorates the Lord Patriarch Banks on the anniversary of his passing to spirit, September 5, and the Lord Patriarch White on February 13.

 The arms of Patriarch Charles.
 Per chevron or and azure a chevron sable between in chief dexter an oil lamp argent and sinister a heart gules surmounted by the letter M, and in base a Calvary cross or between two fleurs de lis argent.
 The arms are displayed on an Eastern mantle with the customary insignia of office and the whole surmounted by the ornaments of rank of a Patriarch.
 Motto: Unitas.